Algorithms for Unipolar and Generalized Split Graphs: Preliminaries

 We will use the following definition.

 \begin{definition} A graph $G=(V,E)$ is \emph{unipolar} if $V$ can be partitioned into one or more cliques $H, H_1,...,H_k$ such that there are no edges between the vertices of $H_i$ and $H_j$ when $i\not=j$ (adjacencies between vertices of $H$ and vertices of cliques $H_i$ are arbitrary).
-The collection of cliques $H, H_1, \ldots, H_k$ is said to be a \emph{clique split} of $G$ with \emph{center} $H$ and \emph{peripheral} cliques $H_1, \ldots, H_k$. \end{definition}
+The collection of cliques $H, H_1, \ldots, H_k$ is said to be a \emph{unipolar partition} of $G$ with \emph{center} $H$ and \emph{peripheral} cliques $H_1, \ldots, H_k$. \end{definition}

 For unipolar graphs, we have the following lemmas.